phenomnomnominal/tsquery/README.md

 TSQuery is a port of the ESQuery API for TypeScript!
 TSQuery allows you to query a TypeScript AST for patterns of syntax using a CSS style selector system.

+## Demos:

-[Check out the ESQuery demo](https://estools.github.io/esquery/) - note that the demo requires JavaScript code, not TypeScript
+[ESQuery demo](https://estools.github.io/esquery/) - note that the demo requires JavaScript code, not TypeScript

 [You can also check out the TSQuery Playground](https://tsquery-playground.firebaseapp.com) - Lovingly crafted by [Uri Shaked]( https://github.com/urish)